Skip to main content

 This exciting and intensive residential course at Showroom Cinema, Sheffield will give you a real insight into key areas of the UK’s film industry.

 We are searching for talented, enthusiastic and hard-working 16-19 years olds from across the UK to take part in this week-long, in person residential course.
+No experience is necessary.

 The course is free to take part in, and we have a generous bursary scheme that can cover the cost of travel or access requirements to ensure that the programme is as accessible as possible.